 02. FEIN Number (avg. $80) –

 If you are a corporation or partnership or have employees, you must need a Federal Employer ID Number (FEIN).
-You can apply for employer identification number for free in various ways; moreover, you will also need to check with your State to ensure that you need a charter or state number.
+You can apply for an employer identification number for free in various ways; moreover, you will also need to check with your state to ensure that you need a charter or state number.

-For example in California you will need a state employer ID number from the EDD department.
+For example, in California, you will need a state employer ID number from the EDD department.
 In NY, the NY State Tax Department automatically assigns a tax ID number to the corporation.

 03. Permit to Sell and Collect Tax (avg. $10 to $100) –